Eadwulf/csvtopg/README.md

 - `pandas`
 - `psycopg2`

-It also assumes that a PostgreSQL database is available and that the necessary connection parameters are provided to the `get_pg_connection` function.
+It also assumes that a PostgreSQL database is available and that the necessary connection parameters are provided to the `connect_to_postgresql` function.